 Whilst considering their responsibility to safeguard and promote the welfare of children, and provide them with a safe environment in which to learn, governing bodies and proprietors should consider the age range of their pupils, the number of pupils, how often they access the IT system and the proportionality of costs vs risks.
+Template example online safety policies and relevant appendices can be found through the following links: LGFL safeguarding resources, LGFL On-line Safety audit, SWGfl website.

 The appropriateness of any filters and monitoring systems are a matter for individual schools and colleges and will be informed in part, by the risk assessment required by the Prevent Duty.
 The UK Safer Internet Centre has published guidance as to what "appropriate" filtering and monitoring might look like: UK Safer Internet Centre: appropriate filtering and monitoring.
 There is on-line safety guidance on the Wandsworth Safeguarding Children Partnership website designed to help young people, parents and carers, and professionals. to keep their children as safe as possible when online.
-THE NSPCC offers a wealth of advice on Keeping Children Safe On-line
+THE NSPCC offers a wealth of advice on Keeping Children Safe On-line.
+Use of AI imagery will be monitored in line with the Child Protection-Safeguarding Policy (Computer systems and software that are able to perform tasks that ordinarily require human intelligence, such as decision-making and the creation of images).

-All staff should have an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring and, DSLs as part of their 'lead responsibility' are expected to understand the filtering and monitoring systems and processes in place.
+All staff should understand the expectations, applicable roles and responsibilities in relation to filtering and monitoring and, DSLs as part of their 'lead responsibility' are expected to understand the filtering and monitoring systems and processes in place.
 Filtering and Monitoring should be part of the full staff CPD programme and governing body/trustees should be supported to understand their role in Filtering and Monitoring.
 The school should ensure adherence to the Meeting Digital and Technology standards in schools and colleges.

 14.2 The policy for remote learning should demonstrate an understanding of how to follow safeguarding procedures when planning remote education strategies and teaching remotely.
 The school maintains the capability to provide remote education when it is not possible for some or all of their pupils to attend in person.
-(All IT policies are located..)
-Providing remote education -guidance for schools
+(All IT policies are located in reception areas/staffrooms) Providing remote education -guidance for schools